Kitware/VTK/Documentation/docs/vtk_file_formats/vtk_legacy_file_format.md

 The first three parts are mandatory, but the other two are optional.
 Thus you have the flexibility of mixing and matching dataset attributes and geometry, either by operating system file manipulation or using VTK filters to merge data.
 Keywords are case insensitive, and may be separated by whitespace.
-Before describing the data file formats please note the following.
+Before describing the data file formats, please note the following:

 * _dataType_ is one of the types _bit_, _unsigned_char_, _char_, _unsigned_short_, _short_, _unsigned_int_, _int_, _unsigned_long_, _long_, _float_, or _double_.
-These keywords are used to describe the form of the data, both for reading from file, as well as constructing the appropriate internal objects.
+These keywords are used to describe the form of the data, both for reading from the file, as well as constructing the appropriate internal objects.
 Not all data types are supported for all classes.

 * All keyword phrases are written in ASCII form whether the file is binary or ASCII.
 The binary section of the file (if in binary form) is the data proper; i.e., the numbers that define points coordinates, scalars, cell indices, and so forth.

-* Indices are 0-offset.
-Thus the first point is point id 0.
+* Indices are zero-based.
+Thus, the first point has index 0.

 * If both the data attribute and geometry/topology part are present in the file, then the number of data values defined in the data attribute part must exactly match the number of points or cells defined in the geometry/topology part.

 * Cell types and indices are of type _int_.

-* Binary data must be placed into the file immediately after the "newline" _(\n)_ character from the previous ASCII keyword and parameter sequence.
+* Binary data must immediately follow the newline character _(\n)_ from the previous ASCII keyword and parameter sequence.

 * The geometry/topology description must occur prior to the data attribute description.